giacomonazzaro/serialize/readme.md

 # Serialize
-Header-only library for binary serialization of data structures and fast loading and writing of the state of a program.
+Header-only library for binary serialization and deserialization of data structures and fast loading and writing of the state of a program.
-In `serialize.h` are provided the basic tools to easily define the serialization code of custom data structures.
+`serialize.h` provides the basic tools to easily define the serialization code of custom data structures.
 In order to minimize disk access, a memory buffer is used during serialization.
 The library features the following built-in serializtion functions:
   * `serialize()`: write/read any POD (struct with no allocated resources).